hcngdaniel/IMMC-GC-2023-Winter/README.md

 # IMMC-GC-2023-Winter
-IMMC.tex is the source file of IMMC.pdf
+immc.tex is the source file of immc.pdf